Today’s featured essential oil has many therapeutic applications,

 Plant Part: The essential oil is distilled from the seeds of the wild carrot (commonly known as Queen Anne’s Lace).
 It is not from the sweet carrots enjoyed by bunnies.
 Many consider wild carrot to be a common roadside weed which demonstrates how much our plant world has to offer if we would just get to know it better!

-Chemical Families: A complex oil, Carrot Seeds is primarily high in sesquiterpenes and sesquiterpenols (high in carotol), but also has small amounts of components from the monoterpene, monoterpenol, ester and oxides families.
+This is a very complex essential oil.
+Carrot Seeds is high in sesquiterpenes and sesquiterpenols (high in carotol), but also contains small amounts of components from the monoterpene, monoterpenol, ester, and oxides families.
+You can learn more about essential oil chemical families HERE.

 • Antibacterial